Biofade is a bleaching cream on the market that claims to lighten the darker skin around your sensitive bits, such as:

 - Continue to do this twice per day until you achieve your desired results.

 The manufacturer website did says that results would vary depending on your skin color and skin type.
 Before you use this product – we highly recommend doing a small test patch on a tiny area of your skin, and leave it on overnight.
 Then you can keep an eye on how your skin reacts before putting it on your naughty bits.
+This process is also highly recommended for other products as these creams can be too much for some sensitive skins so we suggest that you give it a shot first on a spot on your body that no will notice.

 We thought it was a bit weird that they didn’t list all of their ingredients online – what are these sheisters trying to hide!?
 Since we only recommend safe and effective products to our readers, we can’t give this our full approval, but we did try it out so we could report the results.